lnihlen/lnihlen.github.io/_posts/2019-01-12-well-pleased-to-return-home.md

 week of rain here, everything seems so green and lush.
 It was lovely to have some cuddles with the doggies.

+We had Thai for dinner, then watched the first in the Sydney Lumet moves, 12 Angry Men.
+It was as good as I remember from High School.

 I finally finished up the latest [SCLOrkNet](https://github.com/lnihlen/SCLOrkNet) work on the SLOrkWire.
 That's all checked in, and then I had some time start refactoring the SCLOrkChat code